pmlmodelling/nctoolkit/docs/source/variables.rst

 An example of the usefulness of these functions would be if you were working with global temperature data and you wanted to map regions that are warmer than average.
-You could do this be by working out the difference between temperature in one location and the global mean:
+You could do this by working out the difference between temperature in one location and the global mean:

 .. code:: ipython3